As singer John Legend watched, ex-felons in Miami get their rights to vote restored

 Friday’s court hearing was attended by a host of Miami-Dade leaders who helped establish the program, including State Attorney Katherine Fernandez Rundle and Public Defender Carlos Martinez.
 The presiding judge: Circuit Judge Nushin Sayfie, who was instrumental in pushing for the program.

-“This is a good day,” Sayfie told the courtorom.
+“This is a good day,” Sayfie told the courtroom.
 “It’s a day we celebrate democracy.”

 “We looked at this as a celebration of creating a more inclusive democracy,” said Desmond Meade, president of the Florida Rights Restoration Coalition, which pushed the successful constitutional amendment in November to restore voting rights to former felons in Florida.